 Your adventure starts with a pickup in Reykjavik.
 Your guide will pick you up in a comfortable minibus at a convenient location.
 For your first activity, we'll embark on a tour of the Golden Circle.
 We will then make our way to the South Coast, making stops by Seljalandsfoss and Skogafoss waterfalls.
 We will spend the night near Vik.

 After breakfast, our first stop will be Reynisfjara Black Sand Beach.
-Then we head farther along the South Coast where our next attraction awaits -- the breathtaking Jokulsarlon Glacier Lagoon.
+Then we head farther along the South Coast where our next attraction awaits - the breathtaking Jokulsarlon Glacier Lagoon.
 The lagoon is spectacular during the winter season and offers plenty of photographic opportunities.
 We'll also visit nearby Diamond Beach, where you'll get a closer look at the icebergs that have washed ashore.
 For the final stop, we'll explore a natural ice cave accompanied by a certified glacier guide.
-We'll stay overnight near Skaftafell and, if we're lucky, spot the Northern Lights.
+We'll stay overnight near Skaftafell and from during the September - March months, if we're lucky, you will have the opportunity to spot the Northern Lights.

 Our main goal for day three will be a short and family-friendly glacier hike.
 We'll head to the glacier where you will meet your certified glacier guide who will take you on an unforgettable glacier trek.
 After the hike, we will be heading back to Reykjavik.

-For the final day, you'll have a chance to experience the once-in-a-lifetime experience of hiking to Geldingadalir to watch an active volcanic eruption.
-After that, you will be able to hunt Northern Lights.
+For the final day, you'll have a chance to experience the once-in-a-lifetime experience of hiking to Geldingadalir to watch a recently erupted volcano.
+After that, you will be able to hunt Northern Lights (during the August-April months).

 The first day of our adventure will take us on the world-renowned Golden Circle Route – a trio of legendary attractions that are widely considered to be the best in Iceland.
 We’ll begin at Thingvellir National Park – a UNESCO World Heritage Site, du...)